 During its early years, the school made use of buildings in the town, on the current site and on the Tempe military base.
-As funds became available more and more buildings were erected on the current site and eventually all the boys and classes were moved to the existing site.
+As funds became available, more and more buildings were erected on the current site and eventually all the boys and classes were moved there.

-The history of the school’s close ties with the church began with the school’s founding in 1863.
-In those days the boys used to sing in the cathedral choir and assist in the services.
-The first chairman of the school committee (now known as the Board of Governors) was the priest in charge of the cathedral and for years the church was responsible for the financial management of the school.
-The church and a number of bishops also assisted by raising funds for capital developments at the school.
+The history of the school’s close ties with the Anglican Church began with the school’s founding in 1863.
+In those days the boys sang in the cathedral choir and assisted in the services.
+The first chairman of the school committee (now known as the Board of Governors) was the priest in charge of the cathedral and for years the Church was responsible for the financial management of the school.
+The Church and a number of bishops also assisted by raising funds for capital developments at the school.

-The school’s first chapel was built in 1881 and over the years a number of different buildings have been used as a chapel.
-The current chapel was consecrated in 1956 and is still in daily use today.
-The position of the chapel near the entrance to the school and the importance placed upon chapel services emphasise the prominence given to Christian teaching at the school.
+The school’s first chapel was built in 1881 and over the years a number of different buildings served in that capacity.
+The current chapel was consecrated in 1956.
+Its position near to the entrance of the school and the importance placed upon chapel services emphasise the prominence given to Christian teaching at the school.

 In 1975, it was sold to the Provincial Administration of the Orange Free State.
 The agreement with the Province protects the right of the school to retain its ethos and to continue as an Anglican Church school with the Bishop of Bloemfontein as the Visitor.
-Over the years the school has striven to maintain its link with the church and to inculcate good values in its boys.
+Over the years the school has striven to maintain its link with the Church and to inculcate good values in its boys.

 St Andrew’s School has been providing educational opportunities for boys from different faiths and cultural traditions who reside in Bloemfontein, the Free State, the other provinces of South Africa and beyond the borders of the country for well over a century-and-a-half.
 It caters for boys from the age of three (enrolled in the Little Saints pre-primary school) to the age of 18 years.